 Both mechanisms have increased the IMSS' collection of labor-employer contributions.
 A little more than a year after the implementation of this reform, in the accumulated period January-August 2022, the IMSS has collected 7.3% more in real terms than the same period last year (42.6 billion pesos), higher growth than the same public sector budget revenues (a real variation of 4.4%) (SHCP, 2022b).
-Also, net income tax withholdings on wages and salaries increased 7.2% in real terms concerning the first half of 2021 (69.3 billion pesos), while business support services considerably reduced their withholdings (-33.5 billion pesos) (SHCP, 2021a), the same economic sector in which companies engaged in labor subcontracting are classified (SHCP, 2022c).25 frame.26 However, wage policy is decoupled from labor productivity and the international economic context, where the former has continued to fall after the confinement (-5.1% concerning the last quarter of 2019) (INEGI, 2013-2020).
-According to Banco de México, by June 2021, 69.6% of the increase in the SBC was determined by those workers who did not change employers and only 9.7% by those who changed employers simultaneously.27 After this date, the participation in the SBC increase is 49.2% (rest of the workers), and 50.8% of those who changed employers (simultaneously and non-simultaneously) (Banxico, 2022a).
+Also, net income tax withholdings on wages and salaries increased 7.2% in real terms concerning the first half of 2021 (69.3 billion pesos), while business support services considerably reduced their withholdings (-33.5 billion pesos) (SHCP, 2021a), the same economic sector in which companies engaged in labor subcontracting are classified (SHCP, 2022c).

+It is estimated that the variation of the minimum wage (SM, for its acronym in Spanish) by one unit (in real terms) between December and January has an impact of 0.97 cents on the SBC in the same timeframe.
+However, wage policy is decoupled from labor productivity and the international economic context, where the former has continued to fall after the confinement (-5.1% concerning the last quarter of 2019) (INEGI, 2013-2020).
+According to Banco de México, by June 2021, 69.6% of the increase in the SBC was determined by those workers who did not change employers and only 9.7% by those who changed employers simultaneously.
+After this date, the participation in the SBC increase is 49.2% (rest of the workers), and 50.8% of those who changed employers (simultaneously and non-simultaneously) (Banxico, 2022a).